Over 4 million COVID-19 vaccine doses from China's CNBG administered in emergency use

+(This Jan 7 story corrects attribution to CNBG, not Sinopharm, in paragraphs 1, 3-5)

-BEIJING (Reuters) - China National Biotec Group (CNBG) has administered more than 4 million COVID-19 vaccine doses as of Jan.
-4 via China’s emergency use program, the company said late on Thursday.
+BEIJING (Reuters) - More than 4 million COVID-19 vaccine doses from China National Biotec Group (CNBG) have been administered as of Jan.
+4 via China’s emergency use program, the company’s parent firm said late on Thursday.

 Two vaccines respectively from two institutes owned by CNBG, a unit of state-backed China National Pharmaceutical Group (Sinopharm), are included in China’s emergency vaccination scheme, which was officially started in July targeting specific groups of people facing a high infection risk.

-“No serious adverse reaction was reported in large-scale emergency use of Sinopharm’s COVID-19 vaccines,” CNBG said on Chinese social media WeChat.
+“No serious adverse reaction was reported in large-scale emergency use of Sinopharm’s COVID-19 vaccines,” Sinopharm said on Chinese social media WeChat.

-A total of 72,000 people have been overseas after receiving China’s emergency jabs, including around 40% of more than 5,000 staffers on one Chinese firm’s Pakistan-based project, CNBG said.
+A total of 72,000 people have been overseas after receiving China’s emergency jabs, including around 40% of more than 5,000 staffers on one Chinese firm’s Pakistan-based project, Sinopharm said.

 The firm did not break down the number of doses for each of the two vaccines used in the emergency program.